U.S. allies line up for exemptions from Trump's tariffs

 (For an interactive graphic on U.S. steel products imports click tmsnrt.rs/2oPeo1z)

 However, he said “real friends” of the United States could win waivers from the measures, which come into force after 15 days.
-In the event he exempted Canada and Mexico, fellow members of the North American Free Trade Agreement (NAFTA) which he is trying to renegotiate.
+In the event he exempted Canada and Mexico.

-Brazil, which after Canada is the biggest steel supplier to the U.S. market, said it wanted to join the list.
-“We will work to exclude Brazil from this measure,” Acting Trade Minister Marcos Jorge told Reuters after meeting U.S. Commerce Secretary Wilbur Ross.
-Argentina made a similar case.
+Brazil, which after Canada is the biggest steel supplier to the U.S. market, said it wanted to join the exemption list and Argentina made a similar case.

 Japan, the United States’ top economic and military ally in Asia, was next in line.
 Chief Cabinet Secretary Yoshihide Suga told a news conference that Japan’s steel and aluminum shipments posed no threat to U.S. national security.